NxPKG/khulnasoft-docs/content/argo-smart-routing/analytics.md

 # Analytics

-Cloudflare provides analytics to show the performance benefits of Argo Smart Routing.
+Khulnasoft provides analytics to show the performance benefits of Argo Smart Routing.

-You can access Argo analytics for your domain in the [Cloudflare dashboard](https://dash.cloudflare.com/) at **Analytics** > **Performance**.
+You can access Argo analytics for your domain in the [Khulnasoft dashboard](https://dash.Khulnasoft.com/) at **Analytics** > **Performance**.
 For information on all analytics in the dashboard, refer to [Analytics](/analytics/).

 ## How it works

-Analytics collects data based on the time-to-first-byte (TTFB) from your origin to the Cloudflare network.
-TTFB is the delay between when Cloudflare sends a request to your server and when it receives the first byte in response.
+Analytics collects data based on the time-to-first-byte (TTFB) from your origin to the Khulnasoft network.
+TTFB is the delay between when Khulnasoft sends a request to your server and when it receives the first byte in response.
 Argo Smart Routing optimizes your server's network transit time to minimize this delay.

 {{<Aside type="note">}}